longsleep/build-pine64-image/simpleimage/README.md

 This script builds a bootable disk image usable to boot a Pine64 to Linux in aarch64 mode.

+## Dependencies
+`qemu-user-static` is needed for creating and configuring the rootfs image.
+Failure to have this package installed will most likely result in a `cp: cannot stat '/usr/bin/qemu-aarch64-static': No such file or directory` type error.

 ## Minimal base image

 The simpleimage format is only a minimal disk with partition table, bootloader